Maui wildfires cause more than $1.3 billion in residential property damage, according to a preliminary estimate – KION546

 CoreLogic, a research firm that assesses property data, found that the vast majority of property damage is in Lahaina, a tourist and economic hub where at least 9,000 people live.
 The company expects more than 2,808 homes will need to be reconstructed, costing $1.1 billion in reconstruction cost value.
 Pulehu has about $147 million in damage, and Pukalani has about $4.2 million, CoreLogic forecasts.

-Wildfires have raged across the Hawaiian island of Maui, killing at least 59 people.
-Officials expect the death toll torise and say it could take years to fully recover.
+Wildfires have raged across the Hawaiian island of Maui, killing at least 80 people.
+Officials expect the death toll to rise and say it could take years to fully recover.
 The catastrophic firestorm also destroyed countless businesses on the island, which the estimate from CoreLogic didn’t include.

+According to the updated damage assessment from the Pacific Disaster Center and FEMA on Saturday, Maui County experienced $5.52 billion in “capital exposure,” which is the estimated cost to rebuild following damage by the Lahaina Fire.

 The structure of the Lahaina properties, combined with the hurricane-force winds and deadly gusts, allowed the firestorm to decimate many of the area’s buildings.